aymericzip/api-refetch/README.md

 - **Easy to use**: Integrate asynchronous data fetching into your components with minimal boilerplate.
 - **State management**: Automatically manages loading, error, success, and fetched states.
+- **Storage**: Built-in support for storing and retrieving data in session storage.
+- **Caching**: Optional caching of requests to improve performance and reduce server load.
 - **Retry Logic**: Configurable retry mechanism for failed requests.
-- **Caching**: Optional caching of requests to improve performance and reduce server load.
 - **Revalidation**: Supports automatic revalidation of data to keep the UI up to date.
 - **Customizable**: Extensive options to tailor the behavior of the hook to your needs.